 For 2007 and 2008, the U.S. Mint issued the American Legacy Collection.
 This set included the same coins as the standard Proof Set, with the addition of Proof versions of the year’s Commemorative Silver Dollars.

 From 2007 to 2008 and 2012 onwards, the U.S. Mint has issued the Annual Uncirculated Dollar Coin Set.
 Each set included four Presidential Dollars, one Native American Dollar, and the collectible uncirculated version of the American Silver Eagle.

 Starting in 2012, the latest issues of the Presidential Dollar series were no longer distributed for general circulation.
 Thus, the only method to acquire the coins was through numismatic products offered by the United States Mint.
 In order to accommodate collectors who only wished to acquire a single example of each coin, the Presidential $1 Four Coin Set was introduced.
 The sets included one circulating quality example of each design issued for the year.
 Separate sets were offered from Philadelphia or Denver.

 Coin and Chronicles Sets

-As the program entered more contemporary and better known Presidents, the United States Mint began to issue Coin and Chronicles Sets in conjunction with the release of certain Presidential Dollars.
+As the program entered more contemporary and better known Presidents, the United States Mint began to issue Coin and Chronicles Sets (Buy on eBay) in conjunction with the release of certain Presidential Dollars.
 The first set was issued for Theodore Roosevelt and included the proof $1 coin, a bronze medal featuring the President, and a 99.9% silver version of the Presidential Medal, along with historical information.
 The following year a set was issued for Franklin D. Roosevelt.